Ethical Guidelines for Publication

 - 4.1.
 A reviewer should disclose real or perceived conflict of interests to the Editor before agreeing to write a review.
-Examples include, but are not restricted to, past (within the last 5 years) or current collaboration, close friend, employer or employee, family relationship, institutional relationship, past or present graduate advisor or advisee, someone with whom the reviewer has had a past or on-going scientific controversy, or situations where the reviewer could stand to gain economically by publication or rejection of the manuscript.
+Examples include, but are not restricted to, past (within the last 5 years) or current collaboration, close friend, employer or employee, family relationship, institutional relationship, past or present graduate advisor or advisee, someone with whom the reviewer has had past or ongoing acrimonious relations, or situations where the reviewer could stand to gain economically by publication or rejection of the manuscript.
 The Editor will decide if the conflict is severe enough to prevent the reviewer from writing a fair, objective review.

 - 4.2.
 A reviewer should decline to review a manuscript if she/he feels technically unqualified, if a timely review cannot be done, or if the manuscript is from a scientific competitor with whom the reviewer has had an acrimonious professional relationship, or a conflict of interest as defined above (section 4.1).

 - 4.3.
 Reviewers should be encouraged, but not required, to sign reviews.
 The Editor will preserve anonymity of reviewers should a reviewer elect to remain anonymous.